fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 ![Chaining two overlays together](/assets/images/2022-05-overlays/openxr-multiple-layers.svg)

 While I've used two layers that both intercept `xrEndFrame()` for this example, it could be any OpenXR function, or they could intercept different OpenXR functions.
-DLL injection and Detours, you are unable to install a new API layer into a game that is already running - but, it's reasonable to have your DLL always be active, as long as it is designed to have near-zero overhead when inactive.
+Unlike DLL injection and Detours, you are unable to install a new API layer into a game that is already running - but, it's reasonable to have your DLL always be active, as long as it is designed to have near-zero overhead when inactive.